DMTF/Redfish-Tools/csdl-to-json-convertor/README.md

 ## Configuration

-To configure the output, you define configuration keys in a configuration file.
+To configure the generated JSON Schema files, you define configuration keys in a configuration file.

 Use the `--config` command-line argument to specify the configuration file.